If you’re disabled, having a mobility car can make a huge difference. Living in the UK, you might qualify to get one through Motability.

 - £59.75 weekly – Higher Rate Mobility Component of Disability Living Allowance (HMRC DLA)

 - £66.75 weekly – War Pensioner’s Mobility Supplement (WPMS)

 - £59.75 weekly – Enhanced Rate of Mobility Component of Personal Independence Payment (ERMC PIP)

 Servicing costs, breakdown assistance, and insurance are covered by the scheme.
 Other things like oil and fuel insurance is provided with very modest excess payments and of course speeding fines are your responsibility!

 What Determines Motability Eligibility?

 Wondering if you’re eligible for the Motability scheme?
 There are a few requirements you have to meet first.

-You or your nominated driver(s) need to have a license and be in good standing, that is not have any driving citations.
+You or your nominated driver(s) need to have a license and be in good standing, that do not have any driving citations.

-Be in receipt of the above allowances following medical assessment.
+Be in receipt of the above allowances following a medical assessment.

 How To Get A Mobility Car